 The next step was a double cleanse - which brought back a little bit of the heat, but it was nowhere near as intense.
 Hyaluronic acid-based moisturiser followed, which glided straight on and felt amazing.
 This stuff is perfect for speeding up the healing process and helping reduce the appearance of lines.

 Then came an even lovelier treat - my practitioner took two frozen cryoglobes and ran them over my face.
 I can’t even tell you how incredible my skin felt at this point.
 It was super-smooth.
 As she rolled the cryoglobes over my cheeks, chin and forehead, it was a lovely contrast to the heat I’d felt just minutes earlier.
 And, before I knew it, my appointment was up.
 A quick glance in the mirror and my face was looking pink, but considerably less traumatised than I had expected.

 I was told not to get my skin wet for a good 6 hours - so no prancing around in the rain (quite hard to avoid in the UK!), no washing and no gym (you definitely don't want to be sweating after a chemical peel).
 And my aesthetician made me promise not to use AHAs, BHAs or retinol for the next couple of days to make sure my skin didn’t react and get worse.
 No problem - there was no way I was going to jeopardise my fabulous new skin.

-After the skin peel: What happened next
+After my chemical peel: What happened next

 Straight after the chemical peel, my skin was pretty pink - but nowhere near what I imagined it would be like.
 I took this photo about an hour after having the skin peel, so you can see it went down really quickly and felt absolutely fine.